-Creating a Back Splash Mosaic from Found Materials
+Creating a Backsplash Mosaic from Found Materials

 by Jessica Ackerman on Nov 29, 2010

 When you are remodeling your kitchen, the last thing you want is for your room to look like all the other kitchens out there.
 You want your kitchen to have a unique feel and tone to it so that it can be a one-of-a-kind showcase.
-One of the ways you can create such a feel is by creating a back splash mosaic from found items.
-Not only is this a great way to create a unique work of art, it is also a great way to be environmentally conscious and help save the planet.
+One of the ways you can create such a feel is by creating a backsplash mosaic from found items.
+Not only is this a great way to create a unique work of art, but it is also a great way to be environmentally conscious and help save the planet.

 Designing the Mosaic

-In order to design the perfect mosaic, you need to start with either an idea of the look that you want to achieve or use the pieces that you have found as inspiration.
-This can mean that you purposefully collect small rocks that can be shaped to form a sun or sea shells that can be laid out in the design of a mermaid.
+To design the perfect mosaic, you need to start with either an idea of the look that you want to achieve or use the pieces that you have found as inspiration.
+This can mean that you purposefully collect small rocks that can be shaped to form a sun or seashells that can be laid out in the design of a mermaid.
 You can also dump your collection of found items on the dining room table that has been covered by some sheets of newspaper or an old tablecloth.
 After dumping everything, spread it out and see what items you have and what they inspire you to create.
 The small metal dollhouse frying pan may encourage you to make a design of pots and pans, while the colorful glass beads bring out a flower garden design.
 Be as whimsical or as conservative as you want to be.